The Motherhood Masquerade Part One Written by Peter Darwin

 Mrs Wormwood still stood in Sarah Jane’s living room.
 The photos - she was captivated by them.
 Time, captured at a single moment and embodied in ink.
 She ran her fingers over the faces of her son at different ages and smiled to herself.
 Luke was such a handsome young man.

 There were lots of other children as well - she recognised them all, even those she hadn’t met yet.
-Her eyes drifted over to the young female with black hair, the one who had been at the Bubbleshock factory, and smiled.
+Her eyes drifted over to the young female with brown hair, the one who had been at the Bubbleshock factory, and smiled.
 Such innocent fragile children they had been.
 All grown up.
 It made her feel old, stale, bitter.